facelessuser/coloraide/docs/src/markdown/api/index.md

 /// define
 Description

 -   Retrieves the 1931 xy, 1960 uv, or 1976 u'v' chromaticity coordinates with the luminance (Y).
+Coordinates are returned in the format specified by `cspace` and will use the white point of the current color.

 Parameters

 -
     Parameters  | Defaults           | Description
     ----------- | ------------------ | -----------
-    `mode`      | `#!py 'uv-1976'`   | A string indicating what mode to use. `uv-1976` being the default.
+    `cspace`    | `#!py 'uv-1976'`   | A string indicating what chromaticity space to use. `uv-1976` being the default.
     `white`     | `#!py None`        | Specify the white in which to chromatically adapt the points to, if none are specified, the current color's white point is assumed.

 Return